msmit-CN/terraform-azure-appi/README.md

 # Application Insights

-This Terraform module simplifies the setup and management of Azure Application Insights, offering customizable configurations for creating and maintaining application insights instances.
-Application Insights collects telemetry about your app, including web server telemetry, web page telemetry, and performance counters.
-This data can be used to monitor your app's performance, health, and usage.
+This Terraform module streamlines the creation and management of azure application insights.
+It collects telemetry such as server metrics, web page data, and performance counters, enabling you to monitor application performance, health, and usage effectively.

 ## Goals